opensearch-project/data-prepper/data-prepper-plugins/grok-prepper/README.md

-# Grok Prepper
+# Grok Processor

-This is a prepper that takes unstructured data and utilizes pattern matching to structure and extract important keys and make data more structured and queryable.
+This is a processor that takes unstructured data and utilizes pattern matching to structure and extract important keys and make data more structured and queryable.

-The Grok Prepper uses the [java-grok Library](https://github.com/thekrakken/java-grok) internally and supports all java-grok library compatible patterns.
+The Grok Processor uses the [java-grok Library](https://github.com/thekrakken/java-grok) internally and supports all java-grok library compatible patterns.
 The java-grok library is built using the `java.util.regex` regular expression library.

 The full set of default patterns can be found [here](https://github.com/thekrakken/java-grok/blob/master/src/main/resources/patterns/patterns).
 Custom patterns can be added through either the
 `patterns_definitions` or `patterns_directories` configuration settings.
 When debugging custom patterns, the [Grok Debugger](https://grokdebug.herokuapp.com/)